Cristina Yang

-Cristina Yang, M.D., Ph.D., F.A.C.S. is a fictional character from the medical drama television series Grey's Anatomy, which has aired for over 16 years on the American Broadcasting Company (ABC) in the United States.
-The character was created by series producer Shonda Rhimes, and is portrayed by actress Sandra Oh.
-Introduced as a surgical intern at the fictional Seattle Grace Hospital, Yang worked her way up to resident level, eventually becoming a cardiothoracic surgical fellow, while her relationships with colleagues Meredith Grey (Ellen Pompeo), Izzie Stevens (Katherine Heigl), Alex Karev (Justin Chambers) and George O'Malley (T. R. Knight) formed a focal point of the series.
-Earlier in the series, Yang got engaged to Preston Burke (Isaiah Washington), in the past had a relationship with renowned surgeon and mentor Colin Marlow (Roger Rees), and married but later divorced Owen Hunt (Kevin McKidd).
+Cristina Yang, M.D., Ph.D., F.A.C.S. is a fictional character from the medical drama television series Grey's Anatomy, which has aired for 22 seasons on the American Broadcasting Company (ABC) in the United States.
+The character was created by series producer Shonda Rhimes and is portrayed by actress Sandra Oh.
+Cristina was introduced as a surgical intern at the fictional Seattle Grace Hospital, and over the course of the series, she rose to become a cardiothoracic surgical fellow.
+Her relationships with fellow doctors Meredith Grey (Ellen Pompeo), Izzie Stevens (Katherine Heigl), Alex Karev (Justin Chambers) and George O'Malley (T. R. Knight) were central to the show's early seasons.

+Cristina became engaged to Preston Burke (Isaiah Washington), a cardiothoracic surgeon, but the relationship ended on the day of their wedding.
+Cristina also had a past romantic relationship with renowned surgeon and mentor Colin Marlowe (Roger Rees), and later married but eventually divorced trauma surgeon Owen Hunt (Kevin McKidd).

-Oh originally auditioned for the role of Miranda Bailey, although Chandra Wilson was ultimately cast in the part.
-Oh has received highly positive reviews for her portrayal, with Mark Perigard of the Boston Herald considering her friendship with Meredith to be "the secret-core of Grey's".
-Oh has also garnered numerous awards and nominations for her role as Yang, including Golden Globe and Screen Actors Guild Award wins in 2006.
-She was additionally nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series each year, from 2005 to 2009.
-Characterizing the character, ABC noted her competitiveness, ambition, and intelligence as her main traits, while her aggressive and tactless attitude was highlighted as her main weakness.
+Oh originally auditioned for the role of Miranda Bailey, but the part ultimately went to Chandra Wilson.
+Oh's portrayal of Cristina Yang earned her widespread critical acclaim, with Mark Perigard of the Boston Herald highlighting Cristina's friendship with Meredith as "the secret-core of Grey's Anatomy".
+Oh's performance garnered her numerous awards, including a Golden Globe and a Screen Actors Guild Award in 2006.
+She also received five consecutive nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series from 2005 to 2009.
+Yang has been seen as a landmark for Asian representation in Hollywood due to the character breaking away from the usual Asian stereotypes and offering a more complex and nuanced portrayal.

+Cristina was characterized by ABC as competitive, ambitious, and highly intelligent, with her main flaw being her aggressive and tactless attitude.
 In May 2012, E!
-Online reported that Oh had signed on for two more years, along with her fellow cast members.
-Oh left the show after season 10, and her character Cristina Yang was written out of the storyline as a main cast member.
+Online reported that Oh had signed on for two more years, alongside her fellow cast members.
+However, she ultimately left the show after Season 10, with her character being written out of the main storyline.
+Cristina's departure marked a significant moment in Grey's Anatomy, as she had been one of the central characters from the inception of the series.
+Her exit, though bittersweet, was written in a way that honored her character's ambition and professional dedication, leaving her to continue her career in Zurich as the head of a prestigious cardiothoracic department.